JosenRomero/JosenRomero/README.md

 </h2>

-I'm  a self-taught JavaScript Developer
+I'm  a self-taught Frontend Developer

 I'm currently looking for some interesting projects to work!